-A grievance in relation to workloads shall in the first instance be raised with the appropriate manager.
-If the matter remains unresolved then, the dispute resolution process detailed in this Agreement will be followed.
-The internal stages of the grievance shall be concluded within 10 working days.

-The grounds for a grievance may include but not be limited to:

-- Unreasonable or excessive patient care or nursing duties is required of a nurse other than occasionally and infrequently; - To perform nursing duty to a professional standard, a nurse is effectively obliged to work unpaid overtime on a regularly recurring basis; - A reasonable complaint to the appropriate manager about capacity to observe mandatory patient care standards has not been responded to or acted upon within a reasonable timeframe; - A particular nurse or group of nurses is being consistently placed under an unreasonable or unfair burden or lack of adequate professional guidance because of the workload or the staffing skill mix of the team; - The workload denies any reasonable access to professional development.
+- 5.1 A grievance in relation to workloads shall in the first instance be raised with the appropriate manager for discussion, and if practicable subject to the circumstances, resolution. - 5.2 If the matter remains unresolved then, the dispute resolution process set out at clause 14 will be followed. - 5.3 The internal stages of the grievance shall be conducted within 10 working days. - 5.4 For the purposes of this clause, the grounds for a grievance may include but not be limited to: - Unreasonable or excessive patient care or nursing duties is required of a nurse other than occasionally and infrequently; - To perform nursing duty to a professional standard, a nurse is effectively obliged to work unpaid overtime on a regularly recurring basis; - A reasonable complaint to the appropriate manager about capacity to observe mandatory patient care standards has not been responded to or acted upon within a reasonable timeframe: - A particular nurse or group of nurses is being consistently placed under an unreasonable or unfair burden or lack of adequate professional guidance because of the workload or the staffing skill mix of the team; - The workload denies any reasonable access to professional development.